kevin-dong-nai-jia/OpenGC3/README.md

 ## License

-This project is distributed under GPLv2 or later.
+This project is distributed under the MIT license.